Apply for a road closure

 Find out how you can apply for a road closure.

-You can apply and pay online for a road closure for events such as parades and processions, street parties, Christmas light illuminations and celebrations of marked events like Bonfire Night.
+You can apply for a road closure for events such as parades and processions, street parties, Christmas lights illuminations and celebrations of marked events, such as Bonfire Night.

 Notes for applicants

 The Council is permitted to make a road closure order under the Town Police Clauses Act 1847 only where roads are likely to be crowded or obstructed during an event on or near a highway.